Sly: Boy, when we try to tick someone off we really do the job.

 Mêlée à Trois: The main conflict in Chapter 5 is the Cooper Gang vs. Neyla vs. the Contessa, with Carmelita held captive by the latter.
 The result is a Pyrrhic Victory for the Cooper Gang, with Carmelita being rescued and the Contessa dismissed and imprisoned, but with Neyla promoted to captain.

-No OSHA Compliance: Although considering he was frozen for one hundred and fifty years, Jean Bison likely has never heard of OSHA.
+No OSHA Compliance: Considering he was frozen for one hundred and fifty years, Jean Bison likely has never heard of OSHA.

 Arpeggio's blimp.
 Giant rotating propeller blades, electrical hazards, and the ever-present danger of falling off the edge, but no safety railings anywhere.